-The appropriate pay mix may vary throughout the Company as a result of e.g. employee position, seniority, etc. The pay mix should take into account both the Company's strategy as well as an employee's line of sight and ability to drive the execution of the strategy.
+The appropriate pay mix may vary throughout the Company as a result of, for example, employee position, seniority, etc. The pay mix should take into account both the Company's strategy as well as an employee's line of sight and ability to drive the execution of the strategy.

 The Company targets remuneration at the median of benchmarked remuneration levels for each individual's area of expertise and responsibility.
 At lower levels, the pay mix is weighted in favour of guaranteed remuneration with the possibility of participating in the STI or receiving a thirteenth cheque.

-PAY MIX
+4.1 PAY MIX

-Spur aims to align its on-target pay mix according to market norms considering factors such as the Company strategy, stakeholder input, benchmarking outcomes and other extenuating circumstances as the Remco see fit.
+Spur aims to align its on-target pay mix according to market norms considering factors such as the Company strategy, stakeholder input, benchmarking outcomes and other extenuating circumstances as the Remco sees fit.
 The pay mix is organic and certain variables may influence the actual pay mix outcomes which may result in a differentiation from the on-target pay mix.
 Should the actual pay mix outcomes vary drastically from the on-target pay mix, the Remco may reconsider the pay mix and, if necessary, approve a process to rectify and align the pay mix for future awards.

-The on-target pay mix for the group chief executive officer ("CEO") and group chief financial officer ("CFO") is presented below:
+The standard policy on-target pay mix for the group chief executive officer (CEO), group chief financial officer (CFO) and group chief operations officer (COO) is presented below: